dialogic-godot/documentation/documentation/translation.md

 Let's walk through the settings!
 You will have to pick a default locale.
 This locale must be the language you write the timeline in.
-Additionally, this locale will be used as fallback, if no translation exists for a given translatable event.
+Additionally, this locale will be used as a fallback, if no translation exists for a given translatable event.
 The "translation file mode" allows you to store all your timelines into one file (Per Project) or into multiple files (Per Timeline).

 Setting up a translation folder is a good idea, it keeps your project clean and allows you to easily find your translation files.

 ### 2.2 Writing translations

-First of all, you will need to have a timeline file.
+First of all, you will need a timeline file.
 Dialogic will automatically find and generate CSV files for you after you hit the "Update CSV files" button.

-The CSV format is very simple and has a great variety of support.
-You can open it with any spreadsheet software, like Excel or Google Sheets.
+The CSV format is simple, and you can open it with any spreadsheet software, like Excel or Google Sheets.
 Even VSCode offers extensions to edit the file.\
-The gist of CSV files is that each line represents a row and each column is separated by a comma.
+The gist of CSV files is that each line represents a row, and each column is separated by a comma.

 Once Dialogic has generated the CSV file, it may look like this: